Diversity, Equity, and Inclusion

 Division of Engineering and Applied Science

-The Division of Engineering and Applied Science (EAS) at Caltech strives to maintain an environment in which all members of the community are welcomed and are supported.
+The Division of Engineering and Applied Science (EAS) at Caltech is committed to building and maintaining an environment in which all members of the community are welcomed and are supported.
 Through respect, inclusion, mentoring, collaboration, and kindness, we aim for each member of the Division to develop their potential and reach their goals unhindered by racism, sexism, and other forms of bias.

 The Committee’s charge is to develop recommendations for a set of useful and actionable measures that EAS can undertake to achieve its objectives for diversity, equity, and inclusion, and recommend a set of concrete metrics for measuring success in increasing the diversity of the EAS Division and associated Caltech communities.
-The Committee will consult broadly with faculty, students, postdocs, and staff across the Division to seek their opinions and input.
-The Committee’s report is due in November 2020.
+The Committee consulted broadly with faculty, students, postdocs, and staff across the Division to seek their opinions and input, and produced the Report of the Engineering and Applied Science Division Committee on Diversity, Equity and Inclusion in November 2020.

 Our goal is for EAS to become a leader in the academic engineering community for both our intellectual output and our reputation as a place that is diverse, equitable, and inclusive.
 This will require sustained dedication and effort from all of us, and the dismantling and reengineering of the structures that have provided obstacles to this goal.

 Ideas?
 Questions?
 Concerns?
 Suggestions?
 Please send to email@example.com

 Undergraduate admission at Caltech is need-blind and actively supports student access, equity, and inclusion.